-“I can’t fall asleep easily”; “I can’t switch off at night”; “I go to bed late and then wake up super early the next morning”; “I feel like a zombie the next day!”
-Does this sound like you?
-If so, know that you are not alone.
-Sleep deprivation is an all-too common complaint for adults and children alike, especially in Hong Kong—a vibrant, hustling, bustling city that never sleeps.
+“I can’t fall asleep easily,” “I can’t switch off at night,” “I go to bed late and then wake up super early the next morning,” “I feel like a zombie the next day!”
+Does any of this sound familiar?

-Absolutely not!
-As a wellness coach, I have supported many clients whose lives have significantly improved since overcoming their sleep struggles.
-Sufficient, good quality sleep is imperative for optimal physical, mental and emotional health, our quality of life and our safety.
-When we sleep, our bodies work to support healthy brain function and maintain our physical wellbeing.
+Good quality sleep is a key part of a healthy lifestyle, benefiting your physical, mental, emotional health and wellbeing, and more.
+When we sleep, our bodies work to support healthy brain function and maintain a healthy heart and weight.
 In children and teens, sleep also helps to support growth and development.
 Sleep is just as important as a healthy diet and exercise.

-Quality sleep is not a ‘nice-to-have’ but a necessity.
-Acknowledging this and being open to taking much-needed action is the first big step to claiming back our zzzz.
-If you struggle to fall and stay asleep, your to-do list is playing on your mind at night, or you’re sleeping too late and waking up too early, in all likelihood you’re not performing at optimal levels.
+Good quality sleep is not a ‘nice-to-have’ but a necessity.
+Acknowledging this and being open to taking action is the first big step to claiming back your Zzzzz.
+If you struggle to fall and stay asleep, if your ‘to-do’ list is playing on your mind at night, or you’re sleeping too late and waking up too early, in all likelihood you are not getting the quality sleep your body needs.

 Why Can’t You Sleep?

-As a holistic practitioner I assess all critical areas in a client’s life—namely emotional, mental, physical and energetic planes—to identify the imbalance that is causing their sleep disorder.
-While no two clients are the same, I have noted two recurring themes:
+As a holistic practitioner I assess all critical areas in a client’s life, namely emotional, mental, physical and energetic planes to identify the imbalances that are causing the sleep disorder.
+While no two clients are the same, I have noted two recurring themes.

 - Emotional Stress: Professionals challenged by poor work-life integration, students feeling the pressure to perform at school and countless after-school activities, and stay-at-home spouses who juggle home and family commitments all day every day, all experience emotional stress.
 This ongoing stress finds its way into the bedroom and wreaks havoc with sleep.